suobset/meetu/README.md

 -   See all events (past/future) on a single dashboard
 -   Delete / create event on the dashboard

--   (maybe) Google Map API: Mark locations on map
+-   (stretch feature) Google Map API: Mark locations on map

 ## License